shetadhruvik/shetadhruvik/README.md

 👋 Hello there!
-I'm Dhruvik Sheta, a Senior FullStack Developer with a passion for creating exceptional web and mobile experiences.
+I'm Dhruvik Sheta, a Senior FullStack Developer with a passion for developing exceptional web and mobile app experiences.

 <h3 align="left">🚀 About Me:</h3>
 I thrive on building scalable, high-performance applications using the latest technologies and best practices.
 My expertise lies in the entire development stack, from front-end design with ReactJS and NextJS to robust server-side solutions with NodeJS.
 Additionally, I love exploring the world of mobile app development using ReactNative, ensuring that the user experience is seamless across all platforms.